A King’s Ransom: How to Stop Ransomware Spreading Via AD

 The last couple of years have seen ransomware like LockerGoga and Samas omitting a spreader.
 Malware usually includes a means of propagating itself from an initial infected device to other devices on the same network.
 But instead of writing and testing the extra code, which may be prone to failure, hackers are leveraging a mechanism that is already present in most organizations: Active Directory.

-Windows Server Active Directory (AD) is Microsoft’s on-premises identity management product.
+Windows Server Active Directory (AD) is Microsoft’s on-prem identity management product.
 It allows organizations to centralize management of user login credentials, configure settings on servers and workstations, and manage other aspects of an organization’s security like its Public Key Infrastructure (PKI) and Role-Based Access Control (RBAC).

 If a hacker gains privileged access to AD, it is easy to own an organization’s entire IT infrastructure.
-On-premises and cloud solutions are both vulnerable.
+On-prem and cloud solutions are both vulnerable.
 AD contains information about all users, endpoints, applications, and servers.
 Standard administration tools can be used to query the directory without being detected by security software.
 Hackers can then use AD to propagate ransomware to every device in the organization.

 Even in businesses where IT has taken extra steps to secure domain controllers—the servers that run AD Directory Services—AD can still be easily compromised via end-user devices joined to AD if security best practices are not followed.